New Toy and Kids' Book Drive 2020Posted by Whole Earth | 11.05.2020

-For the past eight years, Whole Earth Provision Co. has collected new toys and books for children who, through no fault of their own, might not have received gifts for the holidays.
-Your generosity provided children in Austin, Dallas, Houston and San Antonio with presents to brighten their day.
-The charitable organizations who distributed the gifts are grateful for the donations.
+For the tenth year Whole Earth Provision Co. is sponsoring the New Toy and Kids’ Book Drive.
+We’ve been collecting new toys and books for children who, through no fault of their own, might not receive gifts for the holidays.
+Your generosity has provided children in Austin, Dallas, Houston and San Antonio with presents to brighten their day.
+The charitable organizations who distributed the gifts are very grateful for the donations.

-And so, once again we are asking for your help to make this year’s Drive a success.
-Here’s how it works: for each new toy or new kid’s book, in its original packaging with a value of $10 or more (or very close to it), you will receive a $5 off Whole Earth coupon.
-All Whole Earth stores will accept donations beginning November 15th and running through December 15th.
+This year the need for toys and books will be greater than ever.
+The pandemic and its economic aftermath will leave many families facing a bleak holiday.
+Once again, if possible, we’re asking for your help to provide gifts for children.
+Here’s how it works: for each new toy or new children’s book, in its original packaging with a value of $10 or more (or very close to it), you will receive a $5 Whole Earth coupon.
+All Whole Earth stores will accept donations November 16th through December 6th.
 Our beneficiaries ask that you please not wrap the gifts.

 The toys and books will be distributed by these organizations: in Austin – Manos de Cristo; in Dallas – The Birthday Party Project; in Houston – Star of Hope Mission; and in San Antonio – The Children’s Shelter.

 You may make as many contributions as you’d like, and receive a $5 Whole Earth coupon for each one worth $10, but the coupons cannot be combined.
 They must be redeemed in separate transactions at a Whole Earth brick and mortar store or online.

 Thank you for helping to brighten the holidays for a child.
 Please read on to learn more about the organizations in each city who will distribute your gifts.